Category: HUUC

 Sunday Service November 15: “Circuit Rider of the Past.”

 Source musician Ralph Stanley from Coeburn, Virginia in the heart of the Clinch Mountains has performed some 150 shows annually since 1946.
-He holds honorary doctorates from two universities, received the National Medal of the Arts, is a Fellow of the American Academy of Arts and Sciences, and belongs to the Primitive Baptist Universalist Church. … Continued
+He holds honorary doctorates from two universities, received the National Medal of the Arts, is a Fellow of the American Academy of Arts and Sciences, and belongs to the Primitive Baptist Universalist Church. … Continue reading Sunday Service November 15: “Circuit Rider of the Past.”

 Sunday Service November 8: “Orthophonic Joy.”

 In the first of two services exploring Appalachian lives, music and religion, Curt Ellison considers a two-week 1927 Victor field recording session in Bristol, Tennessee that produced the Carter Family and Jimmie Rodgers, reshaped the direction of recorded popular music, and gave Bristol its designation as the “Birthplace of Country Music.”
-Service leader: Celia Ellison. … Continued
+Service leader: Celia Ellison. … Continue reading Sunday Service November 8: “Orthophonic Joy.”